Environmental Conservation

 Basic approach

-Also, we have employed environmental accounting to identify the costs and effects of our environmental preservation activities and smoothly implement environmental management.
+In addition, we employ environmental accounting to monitor the costs and effects of our environmental conservation activities and to support environmental management.

 ISO 14001:2015 Environmental management systems